-You can invest in water production like sachet and bottle water production.
+You can invest in water production like sachet and bottled water production.

 This requires a huge capital like up to three million naira to start.

-Cost of running a water production business is quite costly especially with the epileptic power power supply.
+The cost of running a water production business is quite costly, especially with the epileptic power supply.

 You must not be a pharmacist to venture into this, just get your license and also a licensed pharmacist to help you with that.